'Wall Street' Sequel Needs More Evil

 Here's our financial advisor Kenneth Turan.

-Mr. SHIA LABEOUF (Actor): (as Jake Moore) Let me tell you something, Bretton.
+SHIA LABEOUF: (as Jake Moore) Let me tell you something, Bretton.
 You are not my mentor.
 So you may talk about moral hazard - you are the moral hazard.
 You are the worst kind of toxic that this system is polluted with.